 Paradise along the Okavango

-Then we drove further to a paradise campsite called Mobola Island Lodge.
+Then we drove further to a paradise campsite called Mobola Island lodge.
 When we checked in a German couple arrived and asked if they could stay at campsite number four or three.
 Because we were there a bit earlier we were allowed to choose where we wanted to pitch our rooftop tent.
 We chose campsite number four and did not regret it.
 Number four is located directly on the Okavango River on the border with Angola.
 Each place has its own kitchen and shower.
 There is also a bar on the small island in the Okavango river.
 For this you need to cross a long hanging bridge over a fast flowing river that can only be used by one person at a time.
 After passing the bridge you cross the island to the other side where there is a bar that opens just before sunset.
 There are signs everywhere that you need to watch out for hippos, crocodiles and snakes but are then rewarded with an ice cold red wine at sunset.
-I didn’t lie… true paradise!
+I didn’t lie… true paradise at Mobola Island Lodge!